nextgis/docs_ngcom/source/permissions.rst

 .. note::
     This functionality is only available for users having `Premium <https://nextgis.com/pricing-base/#team>`_ subscription or for on-premise Web GIS.
     Web GIS on Free plan is open to be viewed by any guest.
-Web GIS on Premium plan on on-premise by default is closed off from anyone but the Administrator, see rule 2 below.
+Web GIS on Premium plan or on-premise is by default closed off from anyone but the Administrator, see rule 2 below.

 .. _ngcom_permissions_terms: